wazo-platform/wazo-doc/source/administration/switchboard/switchboard.rst

 .. warning::

-  The switchboard configuration must be completed before connecting the switchboard user.
+  The switchboard configuration must be completed before using the switchboard.
-  If it's not the case, the user must disconnect it's XiVO client and reconnect.
+  If it's not the case, the user must disconnect his XiVO client and reconnect.

 The XiVO Client Switchboard Profile